Upstate Medical University

 Support the Institute

 Our faculty and students are working hard to find solutions to many global health problems.
-Your gift can finance a student’s trip abroad to gain hands-on experience in the field, or a faculty member’s cutting edge research for a vaccine.
+You can finance a student's trip abroad to gain hands-on experience in the field, fund local community-based research and outreach projects, support service-learning opportunities, and more.
 Any amount can help, so please consider a gift.

 For More Information …